How to Tell Employees and Clients You’re Selling Your Business

 selling your business tipsThe Beginning of the Sale

-During these initial conversations, it’s not uncommon for businesses to require participants sign a non-disclosure agreement.
+During these initial conversations, it’s not uncommon for businesses to require participants to sign a non-disclosure agreement.
 Information that is leaked to outsiders before your assets are in order can lead to a host of problems.
 It’s best to control the conversations before the rumor mill begins to churn out stories.
-See what a typical NDA contains here.

 The Final Stages of the Sale